The next time you're about to use the word “affordance”, please stop and check if the word “cue” would work instead.Because if it would, then:

 Yes, I know that languages are living entities.
 None other than the eminent Don Norman, despairing in his attempts to correct the misuse of “affordances”, has cited this as a reason to abandon the term to its abusers.
-Yes, words can change their meanings.
+Because after all, words can change their meanings.
 Generally, I celebrate this fact.
 But not this time.

 “The affordances of the environment are what it offers to the animal, what it provides or furnishes, either for good or for ill”

 Affordances are not the cues in the environment that let you know that something is afforded to you.
 Affordances can be hidden, or perceived.
 Designers can make them easier to perceive by adding cues.
 Cues can lie, but affordances cannot: they are what actually is possible.
 Importantly they are also relational – they exist in the relationship between an environment and its user.
 A matchbox affords support to an ant but not to me.

 I've attached an image of a green child's sippy cup to this article.
 To a toddler the handles on either side afford gripping with both hands at once, making it easy to tilt the cup to their face.
 It affords drinking.
 It also has a screwtop which the toddler cannot operate – no affordance for them there.
 But to me it does afford opening, so that I can refill the cup.
 This is great design, using the relational quality of affordances to promote some behaviours and constrain others, depending on the capabilities and aims of the different users.

 People who are thinking and talking about design need a word for what the environment actually makes possible for a particular user in the context being described, and affordances is that word.